ggdurrant/ggdurrant.github.io/_pages/cv.md

 *September 2019 - May 2020*<br>
 *Berkeley, CA*
 * Managed interdisciplinary capstone team, set objectives and deadlines for team
-* Developed protocols and ran experiments on neurological patients to collect biomechanic, EMG, and IMU data
+* Developed protocols and ran experiments on neurological patients to collect kinematic, EMG, and IMU data
 * Trained machine learning classifier with Python and TensorFlow able to differentiate 6 gaits with 87% accuracy
 * Ebmedded CNN on Adafruit BLE microcontroller using TFLite and Arduino IDE for real-time model inference
 * Increased 3D gait metrics detected by 225% using rotational matrices for a 4 camera motion-tracking system